TS3Tools/TS3UpdateScript/docs/INSTALL_USAGE_GUIDE.md

   user@tux:~$ ./TS3UpdateScript --check --delete-old-logs

-Easy check with informing online clients; Checks if a newer version is available and informs online clients about a update process, if you are updating the server (password-file must include your 'serveradmin' password); informing will just work, if the serveradmin password is correct
+Easy check with informing online clients; Checks if a newer version is available and informs online clients about a update process, if you are updating the server (.password-file must include your 'serveradmin' password); informing will just work, if the serveradmin password is correct

   user@tux:~$ ./TS3UpdateScript --check --inform-online-clients

- Check with deleting logs and informing online clients; Same as above, but also deletes old logs (password-file must include your 'serveradmin' password)
+ Check with deleting logs and informing online clients; Same as above, but also deletes old logs (.password-file must include your 'serveradmin' password)

   user@tux:~$ ./TS3UpdateScript --check --delete-old-logs --inform-online-clients